knpuniversity/ansible/knpu/ansistrano/virtualhost-setup.md

 Ah!
 Look closely:

-> Failed opening required vendor/autoload.php
+> Failed opening required `vendor/autoload.php`

 Of course!
 We have not run `composer install` yet.
 In fact, we also haven't configured our database credentials or any file permissions.
 All we've done is put our code on the server.
-But... that *is* pretty awesome: we already have a system that deploys in a very cool way: creating a new `releases` directory and symlinking that to `current`.
+But... that *is* pretty awesome: we already have a system that deploys in a very cool way: creating a new `releases/` directory and symlinking that to `current/`.
 Our deploy is missing some steps, but it's already pretty awesome.

 But before we finish it, let's talk about deploy keys so that we can deploy *private* repositories.